-Breaking: DC to Require Masks Indoors, District Worker Vaccines Amid COVID Surge
+Breaking: DC to Require Masks Indoors Amid COVID Surge

 President Joe Biden is expected to announce Thursday that millions of federal workers must show proof they’ve received a coronavirus vaccine or submit to regular testing and stringent social distancing, masking and travel restrictions.
 An individual familiar with the president's plans emphasized that the new guidance is not a vaccine mandate for federal employees and that those who decide not to get vaccinated aren’t at risk of being fired.

-Bowser and local health officials announced the changes a day after the U.S. Centers for Disease Control and Prevention flagged “substantial” community transmission in the District.
+Bowser and local health officials announced the changes in D.C. a day after the U.S. Centers for Disease Control and Prevention flagged “substantial” community transmission in the District and recommended masks indoors regardless of vaccination status.

 The CDC’s color-coded system designates jurisdictions as having low (blue), moderate (yellow), substantial (orange) or high (red) community transmission.
 Masks are recommended indoors — even for people who are fully vaccinated — for places with substantial or high transmission.